bigdata-i523/hid334/project/outline.md

 ### Data Used
 * RSS Feeds for News / Scores using XML
 	* XML vs. YAML
+* Discussion of MQTT in IoT for similar tasks

 ## Developing Areas in IoT
 ### Edge Computing